 Prothallus also serves as the food source of many herbivores

 After understanding the answer to the question about what is prothallus and the importance of the role of prothallium in sexual reproduction it is important to understand the need for evolution of this life cycle.
-Some of the points of importance of alteration of generation are mentioned as follows-
+Some of the points of importance of alternation of generation are mentioned as follows-

-Protection from a predator, prothallum sometimes serves as the food source for herbivores in the food chain, but a diploid structure formed due to alteration of generation are generally not consumed, thus providing the protection.
+Protection from a predator, prothallium sometimes serves as the food source for herbivores in the food chain, but a diploid structure formed due to alteration of generation are generally not consumed, thus providing the protection.